IRA vs. 401(k): Which One is Better?

 There are two types of IRA contribution limits: the Annual Contribution Limit and the Age-Based Contribution Limit.

 - The Annual Contribution Limit is the maximum amount you’re allowed to contribute to an IRA in a year.
-In 2022, this limit is $6,000 for those under the age of fifty and $7,000 for those who are fifty or older.
+This year, the limit is $6,000 for those under the age of fifty and $7,000 for those who are fifty or older.

 - The Age-Based Contribution Limit is the maximum amount you're allowed to contribute to an IRA once you turn 72.
 At this point, you are no longer allowed to make contributions to a traditional IRA account.